South Korea's Yoon declares mourning period after Halloween crush kills 151 | Law-Order

 South Korea's Yoon declares mourning period after Halloween crush kills 151

-He told Reuters it was more than 10 times as crowded as usual.
-Social media footage showed hundreds of people packed in the narrow, sloped alley crushed and immobile as emergency officials and police tried to pull them free.

 South Korea's President Yoon Suk-yeol declared a period of national mourning on Sunday after a Halloween crush killed some 151 people in a packed nightlife area in Seoul.
-Yoon expressed condolences to the victims, mostly teenagers and people in their 20s, and his wishes for a speedy recovery to the many injured.
+Yoon expressed condolences to the victims, mostly teenagers and people in their 20s, and his wishes for a speedy recovery to the many injured in one of the South Korea's worst disasters and the world's worst stampedes in decades.

 "This is truly tragic," he said in a statement.
 "A tragedy and disaster that should not have happened took place in the heart of Seoul last night."
 A huge crowd celebrating in the popular Itaewon district surged into an alley on Saturday night, emergency officials said, adding the death toll could rise.